ncatlab/nlab-content/pages/1524.md

 # References
 For a recent comparison see:

-* Matt Hendtlass and Robert Lubarsky, _Separating fragments of WLEM, LPO, and MP_, to appear.
+* Matt Hendtlass and Robert Lubarsky, _Separating fragments of WLEM, LPO, and MP_, [PDF](http://math.fau.edu/lubarsky/Separating%20LLPO.pdf).
 * Douglas Bridges and Fred Richman, _Varieties of Constructive Mathematics_.{#BridgesRichman}

 category: foundational axiom